UNMC_Acronym_Vert_sm_4c

 Frequently Asked Questions (FAQs)

-The Great Plains IDeA | Clinical and Translational Research connects eight leading academic institutions as partners in collaborative work to achieve positive health outcomes through regionally relevant research.
+The Great Plains IDeA | Clinical and Translational Research connects eight leading academic institutions in Nebraska as partners in collaborative work to achieve positive health outcomes through regionally relevant research.
 Partner institutions include Boys Town National Research Hospital, Children’s Nebraska, Creighton University, University of Nebraska-Lincoln, University of Nebraska at Kearney, University of Nebraska Omaha, University of Nebraska Medical Center, and the Omaha VA Medical Center, as well as regional collaborators in Iowa, Kansas, Missouri and the Dakotas.

-We offer funding opportunities and access to research resources including clinical registries, The Great Plains PrimarY Care Practice-Based Research Network (PBRN), computational infrastructure and software licenses, and Informatics Cores, including: Bioinformatics and Systems Biology (BSB), Electronic Health Records (EHR), and Clinical Research Analytics Environment(CRANE).
+We offer funding opportunities and access to research resources including clinical registries, The Great Plains Primary Care Practice-Based Research Network (PBRN), computational infrastructure and software licenses, and Informatics Cores, including: Bioinformatics and Systems Biology (BSB), Electronic Health Records (EHR), and Clinical Research Analytics Environment(CRANE).
 Members also gain access to grant writing and mentoring workshops, monthly seminars and more.

 Membership is open to anyone.
 Most of our members are students, faculty and staff from our partner institutions across the region with a vested interest in clinical and translational research and science.

-To request a service, visit our Resources & Services page, scroll down to the "Submit a request" button.
+If you have questions or to request a service, visit our Resources & Services page, scroll down to the "Submit a request" button.
 Complete the form to submit your request!

 You will be contacted by a CTR representative to help navigate your resource needs.
 You can also contact us via email at gpctr@unmc.edu with any questions.